crispzips/managingwordpress/README.md

 Here is an image from the [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) (free to use and modify!): [University of Oklahoma Campus Image](https://upload.wikimedia.org/wikipedia/commons/a/a7/Norman%2C_OK_USA_-_University_of_Oklahoma_-_Evans_Hall_%5E_George_Lynn_Cross_Monument_-_panoramio_%281%29.jpg)

-* Copy the image URL
+* Copy the image URL (right click the link above and click "Copy image address")
 * In the "Add Media" window (above), click "Insert from URL" (from the lefthand menu)
 * Paste the image URL into the appropriate box at the top of the window, you'll see a preview of the image and a set of image properties pop up, like this: